 A regular newsletter can help with the important tasks of educating your customers and telling your brand story.
 Customer case studies and brand stories are an under-appreciated way of staying in contact and building closer connections with customers (and prospects) without relying on discounts or promotions.

-In the example below, Uncommon Goods shares more information about the brand’s mission to make a positive impact on the world, specifically how the company supports ethical brands and artisans.
+In the example below, Rothy’s shares more information about the brand’s mission to make a positive impact on the world, specifically how the company supports sustainability.
 It’s a smart way to form a stance and speak to customers who feel the same way.

 Everyone loves a compelling story, so if you can find a notable one from a staff member, customer, or even your own business and life, consider using it as a topic for a newsletter.
 Maybe a customer used your fitness products to lose 50 pounds, or you could share what originally inspired you to start your business.
 Whatever the story is about, it should be both interesting and relevant to your brand.